 And When you stand praying, forgive, if ye have aught against any: that your Father also which is in heaven may forgive you your trespasses – Mark 11:24.

 To forgive or not forgive is a choice everyone has been given by God.
-He has made each of us a free-will agent so He’s not going to go against our will if we chose to not forgive someone., but if we don’t forgive neither will God forgive us.
+He has made each of us a free-will agent, so He’s not going to go against our will if we chose to not forgive someone, but if we don’t forgive, neither will God forgive us.
 Unforgiveness brings about mental, emotional, and health issues when we hold on to unforgiveness.
 We tell ourselves it’s okay to hold on to unforgiveness, the person or persons shouldn’t be forgiven, not realizing it hinder and stop our prayers from being answered.

 Unforgiveness opens doors to torment such as oppressing, depression, and suppression; feeling as though you’re defeated in life.
 Sometimes health issues are due to unforgiveness and holding on to the offensive.
-When we forgive it makes us free in our spirit, wellness in our health, and open the door for our prayers to be answered.
+When we forgive, it makes us free in our spirit, wellness in our health, and opens the door for our prayers to be answered.
 Unforgiveness is disobedience, and just like a parent when our children disobey us we don’t give them what they want because we discipline them, and God disciplines His children when they disobey His instructions.

 To forgive is easily said than done, but when we tell the Father what we really feel about a person, and we need His help to forgive the person, God will give us the heart to forgive because we have turned our will over to Him and allow Him to place in our heart what He has instructed us to do.
 When we confess our sin to Him, He, in turn, cleanses our heart (If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness – 1st John 1:9).
 Unforgiveness is sin, and we need to acknowledge it for what it is.
 We can go to God and tell Him about everything that is in our hearts and spirits that we can’t tell others.
 A lot of the baggage we’re holding we need to tell God about it so He can free us from the baggage.

 God knows your sin, you need to acknowledge whatever sin you’re practicing in order to receive freedom.
-God will not help you when you will not be truthful to yourself.
+God will not help you when you are not truthful to yourself.
 There is not a sin you’re practicing that is too big for God to free you from.
 There is no little sin in your life that God does not want to free you from.
-We categorize sin, but God does not, anytime we stray from His instructions, then we’re practicing sin.
+We categorize sin, but God does not; anytime we stray from His instructions, we’re practicing sin.
 We need to do a daily examination of ourselves to see whether or not we have sinned against God, and if we have, we need to confess it and ask God for help to stop it.